avegap23/mkdocs-test-project/README.md

 ```
 pip install --upgrade pip
 ```
-If you need to install pip, download the <a target="_blank" href="https://bootstrap.pypa.io/get-pip.py">get-pip.py script.</a> *(Right click > "save as..." to download the .py file).* Then, run the script:
+If you need to install pip, [download the get-pip.py script](https://bootstrap.pypa.io/get-pip.py). *(Right click > "save as..." to download the .py file).* Then, run the script:

 **Linux/MacOS:**